The Woman on Platform 8

-Synopsis
+Summary

 Arun, a lonely 12-year-old boy studying in a boarding school, heads back to school after a vacation at home with his parents.
 He will travel by train which arrives at midnight, but Arun's parents decide he's old enough to travel alone.
 Arriving several hours early at the Ambala railway station, Arun passes the time by reading books, throwing biscuits at stray dogs, pacing up and down the platform and watching the activities at platform 8 of the station.

 Suddenly, Arun hears a woman's soft voice behind him.
 He turns around and sees a woman of about 30 years of age wearing a white sari.
 The woman asks Arun if he's alone, and invites the boy to come with her to the refreshments room for snacks and tea.
 While eating and sharing a conversation, Arun and the woman become quick friends.
 On their return from the refreshments room, the pair spot a boy jumping across a rail track just as a train engine was approaching.
 The woman clutches at Arun's arm and behaves anxiously as Arun tries to calm her, but she only settles down after seeing the boy reach the other side safely.
 The woman thanks Arun for showing compassion.

 Later, Arun meets his classmate Satish who introduces him to his mother.
 Satish's mother asks Arun if the woman is his mother, but before Arun could speak, the woman quickly introduces herself as his mother.
 Satish's mother then complains about the train's midnight schedule, complains about other boys traveling alone, and warns Arun about talking to strangers in the station.
 Arun, disliking her condescending tone, contradicts her by telling her, "I like strangers."

 Finally, the train arrives at the platform and the boys climb aboard.
 As they depart, Satish says "Goodbye, mother!" as they wave to each other.
 Arun also says, "Goodbye, mother!" as he waves farewell to the woman he met at the station.
 He continues gazing at the woman until she disappeared into the crowd.